 17 Examples of Killer Copywriting.

 You're about to see some examples of copywriting that made my jaw drop –– hopefully they make your's drop too.
-If you find that you like this post, you should check out Sticky Notes, my email list reserved strictly for folks like you looking to sell like hell.
-Now, where were we?
+If you find that you like this post, you should check out my top-secret copywriting guide that teaches marketers, entrepreneurs and snow cone vendors how to sell like hell with the written word.

 There is a lot of magic in Basecamp's landing page.
 While the headline is money, what I love most is the email opt-in.
 What makes this killer copywriting?
 "Join the 4,088 businesses that signed up last week", say's you're not alone and a lot of people have tried us and like us.
 "Start a free 30-day trial", says there's absolutely no risk in giving us a try.